mayan-edms/Mayan-EDMS/docs/intro/getting_started.rst

 currently selected and press ``Add``.
 From now on whenever you upload a document of this type, the related metadata types for this document type will be preselected.

+After defining all your metadata types you can also define your indexes to let **Mayan EDMS** automatically categorize your documents based on their metadata.
+Refer to the chapter named :doc:`Indexes </topics/indexes>` for examples on how to use the document indexes.

 .. |Setup tab| image:: /_static/setup_tab.png